bilal-algorithms/bimble/README.md

 ## License

-Bimble Programming Language and Bimble Virtual Machine are licensed under the GNU General Public License v3.0 with an additional requirement.
+Bimble Programming Language and Bimble Virtual Machine are licensed under the GNU General Public License v3.0.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.